alexfigliolia/galena/README.md

 ### Support for Frontend Frameworks!
 `Galena` provides bindings for React through [react-galena](https://github.com/alexfigliolia/react-galena).
 This package provides factories for generating HOC's and hooks from your Galena instances and units of State!

+#### Demo Application
+To see some basic usage using Galena with React, please check out this [Example App](https://github.com/alexfigliolia/galena-quick-start)